javalce/eslint-config/README.md

 pnpm add --save-dev typescript
 ```

-By default, it will automatically load the typescript config and the configuration will look for a `tsconfig.json` file in the root of your project.

-Some projects use a `tsconfig.eslint.json` file to specify the typescript configuration for ESLint.
-In that case, it will automatically load the `tsconfig.eslint.json` file if it exists, otherwise it will load the `tsconfig.json` file.

-If you want, you can enable explicitly the TypeScript config:
+By default, the TypeScript configuration is enabled automatically is the `typescript` package is installed in your project.
+If you want to enable it explicitly, you can do it like this:

 ```js
 import { defineConfig } from '@javalce/eslint-config';